 It is common knowledge that not all customers and prospects are the same.
 Therefore, it does not make sense to use a universal marketing and sales strategy.
 Businesses can benefit from recognizing the diversity of their customers and customizing their strategies for specific audiences.

 Segmentation is the process of dividing a total market into sub-groups based on similarities related to their needs and demands for a company’s products and services.
-The analysis is typically completed using data from a survey; however, information from internal client databases and secondary sources can be incorporated as well.
+The market analysis is typically completed using data from a survey; however, information from internal client databases and secondary sources can be incorporated as well.
 The goal is to identify unique, actionable segments, as well as to uncover any unmet needs that can be leveraged.

 Segmentation typically looks at demographics (if a consumer-focused market) or firmographics (if a business-focused market).
 However, it is also important to evaluate behavioral and attitudinal information such as: